Kumar-Jy/WinInstaller/README.md

 > Important Notes
 - Ensure there is not more then one esd or wim file should be in Download folder.
 - Ensure all files and folder names match those specified above.
 All files and letters are case-sensitive.
-- All zip files should be packed without compression.
+- zip files should be packed as normal compression.